Giovanni Battista Piamarta: Beatification

 The process for the miracle required for his beatification was held in the diocese of its origin and was later validated in Rome for assessment there.
 The medical board that advised the Congregation for the Causes of Saints approved the miracle on 27 June 1996 while collaborating theologians followed likewise on 6 December 1996.
 The C.C.S. also voiced their approval on 4 March 1997 leading to full papal approval on 8 April 1997 a month later.

 On 12 October 1997 the beatification of Piamarta was celebrated in a celebration that Pope John Paul II presided over in Saint Peter's Basilica.

 Canonization

 The process for the miracle needed for Piamarta's sanctification was held in the place it originated in (spanning 15 June 2005 until 7 February 2006) and received full validation from the C.C.S. on 10 November 2006.
 The medical board granted approval to the healing on 20 December 2007 and theologians also came to the same assessment on 2 July 2011.
 The C.C.S. also granted assent on 18 October 2011 which paved a path for papal approval on 19 December 2011.

 The canonization of Piamarta was held on 21 October 2012 in which Pope Benedict XVI proclaimed him as a saint for the Roman Catholic Church.

-Postulator

-The postulator at the time of Piamarta's canonization was Igor Manzillo.

 Feast

-His memorial liturgical feast is celebrated on an annual basis on 26 April.
+His memorial liturgical feast is celebrated on 26 April.